batraa11/batch-buddy-demo/README.md

 Got ideas?
 We'd love to hear them!
 This project is all about making education better, one commit at a time.

-1. Fork it (yes, like a fork in the road, but cooler)
+1. Fork it (yes, like a fork you eat with, but cooler)
 2. Create your feature branch (`git checkout -b feature/amazing-idea`)
 3. Commit your changes (`git commit -m 'Add some amazingness'`)
 4. Push to the branch (`git push origin feature/amazing-idea`)
-5. Open a Pull Request (and make our day!)
+5. Open a Pull Request (and make my day!)

 ## 📝 License